 What am I talking about when I say a flight can be un-delayed?
 Well, I’m sure there’s a more technically accurate term for this, but I’m not an expert, just a regular passenger.
 It’s easiest to explain by showing what happened to us on a flight in 2019 from Orlando to New York – LaGuardia on American Airlines.

 For various reasons, I don’t like to take late flights.
 There’s a whole day where a single delay can cascade through the airline schedule, throwing off multiple flights.
-However, at the time American only had one direct flight from Orlando to New York and it left at 7:43 PM.
+However, American only had one direct flight from Orlando to New York and left at 7:43 PM.